How quickly someone recovers depends on the individual as well as the surgery that was performed. Here are some general guidelines:

 - Please take ibuprofen (Advil or Motrin) 400 mg AND acetaminophen (Tylenol) 500 mg together every 4-6 hours around the clock for the first 3 days as your primary modality for pain control.
 If needed, you can continue this regimen for as many days as necessary until you no longer have pain.

 - You will be prescribed a narcotic pain medicine by Dr. Chen’s office for use after surgery as well.
 Please take this medicine as directed for pain that is not controlled with ibuprofen and acetaminophen.

 - If despite following this regimen you are still experiencing pain, please call our office.

-- It would be ideal if you do not smoke before or after your surgery.
+- You should not smoke at least 6 weeks before or after surgery.